moorepants/dissertation/systemidentification.rst

 quality by the percentage variance of the output data explained by the model.
-A model that blows up during the simulation may not necessarily be a bad model, but will return a very small percent variance and loose its ability to be compared by that criteria.
-[Biral2003]_ and [Teerhuis2010]_ both are able to run feed forward simulations of their motorcycle models with the measured steering torque.
+A model that blows up during the simulation may not necessarily be a bad model, but will return a very small percent variance and loose its ability to be compared by that criteria. :cite:`Biral2003` and :cite:`Teerhuis2010` both are able to run feed forward simulations of their motorcycle models with the measured steering torque.
 They both are dealing with high speed motorcycles which typically only have a slightly unstable capsize mode.
-[Teerhuis]_ uses a controller to compensate the torque for unbounded errors so that the simulation doesn't blow up.
+:cite:`Teerhuis2010` uses a controller to compensate the torque for unbounded errors so that the simulation doesn't blow up.
 The method I use here is to chose short duration portions of the runs for simulation and search for the best set of initial conditions to keep the model stable during the duration.
 This generally works but there is ultimately some incomparable runs due to this issue.

 I use this structured state space output error identification procedure for a collection of experiments (:math:`n=368`) over a range of speeds between about